Tips to help your child stay on track this Summer

 Make reading fun.

-The summer is the perfect time to read together.
+Summer is the perfect time to read together.
 Having no homework to do frees up time.
 Unless your child has an innate love for reading, you may find it difficult to have them read without purpose.
 Finding books based on their favorite movies or characters will encourage them to read.
-Doing research for a fun summer activity is another way to encourage reading (ie. Camping, gardening, bicycle maintenance etc.) Enjoy stories and learning new information from books.
+Doing research for a fun summer activity is another way to encourage reading (ie. Camping, gardening, bicycle maintenance, etc.) Enjoy stories and learning new information from books.
 When you read books together you are building language and knowledge.
 Summer reading is a fun way for your child to escape to different times and places, learn new things, and feed their curiosity during the vacation months.